Forget all of the power under the hood, the Xbox One X isn’t going to be a success without enough exclusive games to warrant the purchase.

 As a PC gamer, aside from Breath of the Wild, the PS4 has the collection of games that make me consider picking up a console for the first time in years.

 Microsoft has its own collection of exclusives, sure.
-Halo 5, Gears of War 4, Sunset Overdrive and Ori and the Blind Forest are a few notable mentions, but it must be said that many of the Xbox One’s best “exclusive” games also seem to cross over to the PC too.
+Halo 5, Gears of War 4 and Sunset Overdrive are a few notable mentions, but it must be said that many of the Xbox One’s best “exclusive” games also seem to cross over to the PC too.

-Without the exclusive games, Project Scorpio is little more than an overpowered beast with slightly better-looking versions of games readily available on existing systems.
+Without the exclusive games, Xbox One X is little more than an overpowered beast with slightly better-looking versions of games readily available on existing systems.
 The most hardcore of gamers may consider picking one up, but those happy with the already incredible graphics being displayed by their existing consoles aren’t going to have enough of an incentive to part with their money.

 Microsoft needs games.
 Power isn’t everything.